-If you analyzed the historical sales data of every product in your warehouse, you'd find that the demand for different items varies considerably.
-Some products will have consistently high demand over time; for others there could be sporadic or low demand.
+If you analyse the historical sales data of every product in your warehouse, you'll find that the demand for different items varies considerably.
+Some products will have consistently high demand over time; for others, there could be sporadic or low demand.

-At EazyStock we categorize all items into eight different demand types:
+At EazyStock, we categorise all items into eight different demand types:

-You can see that with each demand type the demand fluctuates differently and the standard deviation (variance from the mean demand) is greater or smaller in every case.
+You can see that with each demand type, the demand fluctuates differently, and the standard deviation (variance from the mean demand) is greater or smaller in every case.

 An item's demand type is important as it should be used to determine the type of calculation (or algorithm) you use for forecasting.
-For example, it makes statistical sense to use different algorithms to calculate the demand of a product with an erratic demand type versus one with slow demand.
+For example, using different algorithms to calculate the demand for a product with an erratic demand type versus one with slow demand makes statistical sense.